nakatamaho/gmpxx_mkII/README.md

 ## Usage

-To effectively use `gmpxx_mkII` in your C++ projects, you will need to adjust your include directives and possibly namespace usage depending on the mode you choose to operate in.
+To effectively use `gmpxx_mkII` in your C++ projects, you must adjust your include directives and possibly namespace usage depending on the mode you choose to operate in.

-- **Default Operation**: This mode provides enhanced functionalities and optimizations over the original `gmpxx.h`.
+- ** mkII mode (Default)**: This mode provides enhanced functionalities and optimizations over the original `gmpxx.h`.

   ```cpp
   #include <gmpxx_mkII.h>